joshuadavidthomas/mcp-django/README.md

 ## Features

-mcp-django-shell provides an MCP server with a stateful Django shell for AI assistants.
-It sets up Django, maintains session state between calls, and lets the AI write and execute Python code directly against your project.
+mcp-django-shell provides an MCP server with a stateful Django shell for LLM assistants.
+It sets up Django, maintains session state between calls, and lets the LLM write and execute Python code directly against your project.

 It wouldn't be an MCP server README without a gratuitous list of features punctuated by emojis, so: